Project Plan Template with example

 Project Scope Defining

 A clear project scope before starting project development is essential.
-Unclear project scope may lead your development team nowhere.
-Failure in declaring project scope may result in uncontrolled development and delayed project completion or sometimes the entire project may fail.
+A clear project scope may lead your development team somewhere.
+Failure to declare project scope may result in uncontrolled development and delayed project completion, or sometimes the entire project may fail.

-The clear project scope includes the following things
+The precise project scope includes the following things

 • Goals and objectives of the project